ayush-kumar-1/lovelace/Data Quality/Data Quality.md

 	2. Domain - be as narrow as possible.
 For categorical variables this will be a set, for continuous this will be a range.
 	3. Null behavior? - allowed? how to handle imputation?
 	4. What constitutes and outlier?
 How should outliers be handled?
-	5. What constitutes a duplicate?
+	5. Experimental Unit - What constitutes a duplicate?
 For longitudinal data we expect multiple observations for a product SKU and/or vendor ID, but not a combination of 3 on the same day.
 The same may not be true for a different application.

-We
+#### Text Data (NLP Tasks)
+Define
+	1. Expected Language
+	2. Needs spellchecking?

+### 2. Check
+Use a data quality tool to check these qualities before beginning with modeling.

+### Model Assumptions
+What constitutes model success?

 ## Data Quality Tools
 1. [[Deequ]] (And PyDeequ)